Posts by Georgie Coote

 Read MoreThe Gentle Reset: ADHD-Friendly Habits That Actually Stick

-A 4-week, ADHD-friendly habit series that helps you start small, regulate your nervous system, and build momentum, without burnout.
+The Gentle Reset A 4-week, ADHD-friendly habit series that helps you start small, regulate your nervous system, and build momentum, without burnout.
 If the end of the year has left you feeling tired, overstimulated, or quietly relieved it’s over, you’re not alone.
-The holidays can stretch our nervous systems thin, and January often brings pressure to do more and change quickly.…
+The holidays can stretch our nervous systems thin, and January often brings pressure…

 Read MoreYou Don’t Need Momentum – You Need a Pause